WalletWasabi/WasabiDoc/docs/glossary/README.md

 :::details
 ### Peers

-Peers are those who use Bitcoin and Wasabi.
+Peers in our documentation refers mainly to Bitcoin and Wasabi Wallet users, but it also means people.
 They are literally peers in the network, or in the CoinJoin.
 :::